 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-After a three-year hiatus, the Ironman World Championship has returned to the Big Island for an unprecedented two days of racing with half the field (all women plus a handful of male age groups) competing on Thursday, Oct.
-6, and then the other half of the field (pro men and the remaining male age groups) following on Saturday, Oct.
-8. While the change means that race week will have a different feel and rhythm to it (and more people in town!), the bottom line is that it’s still 2.4 miles of swimming, 112 miles of biking, and 26.2 miles of running on the sport’s most iconic course.
+For the first time ever, the historic Ironman World Championship in Kona will be raced by women only.
+Just a few weeks ago, we saw the men’s world championship race go off in Nice, France – part of a two-day, two-location split for the 2023 Ironman World Championships that allows men and women to have their own day of racing.
+While the change means that race week in Kona will have a different feel and rhythm to it (and more people in town!), the bottom line is that it’s still 2.4 miles of swimming, 112 miles of biking, and 26.2 miles of running on the sport’s most iconic course.

 Ironman World Championships Kona: The Weather